690 photographs : b&w and col. negatives ; 26 x 21 cm or smaller

 Gilbert Studios was originally called Elite Studios and was located at 513 Queen Street West, Toronto.
 The owner, Nathan Gittelmacher, immigrated to Toronto from Kiev, Ukraine after the First World War.
 He first worked as a photographer at Empire Studios, and then in 1922, opened up his own studio, Elite Studios, at 513 Queen Street West, which serviced a largely Jewish clientele, photographing weddings, bar mitzvahs, as well as Jewish community events.
 The studio moved to 615 Queen St. West in July 1923

 .During the 1940s, the family changed its name to Gilbert and subsequently altered the name of the business to Gilbert Studios.
 His son, Al Gilbert, was born in 1922, and started working in the family business in 1941, when he was 19 years of age.
 He eventually assumed control of it after his father retired.
 He moved the studio to Eglinton Avenue and then later to Davenport Road, its current location.
-Since that time he has been the only or principal photographer for the studio.

 Early on in his career, Al made a name for himself as a portrait photographer.
 At that time, he mostly catered to the Jewish community, photographing brides, rabbis, businessmen and communal events and celebrations.
 Over the years, he branched out and photographed prominent individuals from the Italian community of Toronto, as well as well as many of the mayors and councilmen and women from Toronto, due to his multi-year contract with the city.
-In addition, he has photographed some of the most important people of our time – from Canada and abroad – including artists, politicians, scientists, philanthropists, athletes, and religious figures.
+In addition, he photographed some of the most important people of our time – from Canada and abroad – including artists, politicians, scientists, philanthropists, athletes, and religious figures.

 Gilbert Studios is still in business today.

 Scope and Content